rehierl/node-tree-outliner/5-implementation/0-2-implicit-associations.md

 Note that options 1-to-3 have a similar issue.
-That is, in cases 1 and 2, a reference of the section's type-dependent parent container must be determined at some point, regardless if that reference is stored with a section object, or discarded right after the comparison.
+That is, in cases 1 and 2, a reference of the section's type-dependent parent container must be determined at some point, regardless if that reference is stored with a section object, or determined on the fly.
 Similar to that, and in case 3, the type-dependent node level of the section's parent container must be determined at some point.

 <!-- ======================================================================= -->
 ## Option 4-2: node levels of sectioning nodes